Who is this Jay Manning guy anyway?

 Although these online tips were well intentioned, most weren’t very effective by themselves.

-As I learned from those final few relapses, these tips worked only on the surface level, and they didn’t attack the very core of porn addiction.
-They were also very scattered and didn’t have any kind of structure or process.
+As I learned from experience, these tips worked only on the surface level, and they didn’t attack the very core of porn addiction.
+They were also very scattered and didn’t have any kind of structure or process – I didn’t even know the best place to start.

-As a result, I knew these existing tips and resources were only part of the porn addiction cure, so they wouldn’t lead to lasting results.
+Hence the existing tips and resources were obviously only part of the porn addiction cure, and as I discovered, they wouldn’t lead to lasting results by themselves.

 Discovering Exactly How to Stop Porn Addiction

-Since there was nothing already out there on how to stop watching porn permanently that really worked, I started looking in other fields.
+Since I couldn’t find anything already out there on how to stop watching porn permanently that really worked, I started looking in other fields.

 I began doing massive research into psychology, other kinds of addictions, brain physiology, behaviour change and personal success (the awesome thing about my addictive personality is that I take beneficial things to the extreme too!).